raulfu/analitica_visual/README.md

 ### 0. Prerequisites

-Recommended to have the version of python 3.9.12 or 3.10.
+Recommended to have the version of **python 3.9.12**.
 Upper versions may not work properly.

-If the repository is cloned locally, "../" needs to be added before each path on files web_app/utils/helpers.py and web_app/utils/helpers_models.py (e.g. if executed locally, add "../" to the start of each of the paths to read the CSVs -> '../datasets/euroleague_players.csv' instead of 'datasets/euroleague_players.csv' ).
-This format for the path encountered error when the app was being deployed.

 ### 1. Clone the repository
 Clone our repository to your local machine using the following command: